STATES WITH FRANCHISE AND BUSINESS OPPORTUNITY LAWS

-The following states, as well as Washington, D.C., have franchise laws requiring the franchisor to use the Uniform Franchise Disclosure Document and also meet that state's requirements pertaining to offering franchises.
-Each state has different requirements, but typically there is registration of the franchisor's UFDD and an approval-disapproval process whereby the state agency either grants or withholds permission to offer franchises in that state.
+The following states have franchise laws requiring the franchisor to meet that state's requirements pertaining to offering franchises.
+Each state has different requirements, but typically there is submission for registration of the franchisor's Franchise Disclosure Document and an approval-disapproval process whereby the state agency either grants or withholds permission to offer franchises in that state.
 These states impose differing obligations and legal liabilities on franchisors and sometimes personal liability on those running the franchise operations.
 These states have differing laws regulating or voiding some franchise agreement clauses, such as termination and covenant not to compete provisions.
 These states also regulate those who sell franchises for others, including salespersons and franchise brokers.
 Also, the meaning of a franchise "offer" varies from state to state and sometimes franchise offers made outside a given state are deemed to apply to that state if there is some contact between that state and the franchisee or the operation of the franchise.
 To be safe, avoid even an incidental contact with a state listed below without first contacting me to comply with that state's legal requirements.

 The franchise regulation states are: